 Why Do Business Under Another Name?

 - Registering to do business in another state as a foreign entity but the true name does not meet the requirements of that state.
 Most commonly, an entity’s true name is not available and a different (and available) name is chosen to use in that state instead.
 Sometimes the name is available but doesn’t meet the requirements for other reasons.
 Perhaps it lacks a required corporate indicator or contains a word that is allowed in the entity’s home state but is restricted in the state they’re registering in as a foreign entity.

 - Voluntarily opting to use another name for business reasons, such as to reflect affiliated brand names.
 A company that owns several restaurants, for example, may file assumed name certificates to do business under the name of each restaurant.
 Other reasons may include reflecting an abbreviated version of their true name in common usage or reflecting different names based on divisions or different locations.

-Almost every state requires a filing (e.g. application for registration of a fictitious name) if the company elects to do business under another name.
+Almost every state requires a filing (e.g. application for fictitious name or trade name registration) if the company elects to do business under another name.
 Several states provide some protection for the assumed/fictitious name in that other entities aren’t allowed to use the name in the state.
 Even in states where this is not true, assumed name registration still helps establish the usage of the assumed name by the company.

 Name Terminology Can Be Confusing

 States use different terms to refer to names used by entities that are not their true corporate names: assumed name, d/b/a, fictitious name, alternate name, and trade name are most common.

 Unfortunately, the same terminology can often be used regardless of whether a company must use a different name to do business or a company voluntarily uses a name, in addition to the true name.
 As the associated procedures usually vary by state, this conflation of terms can often lead to confusion.